 Gilead is among several drugmakers competing to develop hepatitis C drugs that act faster with fewer side effects than the current standard of care.
-Achillion Pharmaceuticals Inc. (ACHN) and Vertex Pharmaceuticals Inc. (VRTX), other developers of hepatitis C therapies, dropped on the news.
+Achillion Pharmaceuticals Inc. (ACHN:US) and Vertex Pharmaceuticals Inc. (VRTX:US), other developers of hepatitis C therapies, dropped on the news.

 Ravi Mehrotra, an analyst with Credit Suisse, lowered his sales and royalties estimates for Vertex’s Incivek for 2013 through 2016 on concern that anticipation of Gilead’s therapy would cause patients to hold off treatment with Vertex’s drug.

 “In 2013, given that Gilead’s regimen has the best overall profile (efficacy, safety, convenience), we anticipate a significant amount of warehousing,” he wrote in a research note, referring to patients waiting for treatment.

 Achillion, based in New Haven, Connecticut, fell 12 percent to $7.90, its biggest single-day decline in about seven months.
 Vertex, based in Cambridge, Massachusetts, slid 2.2 percent to $44.

 Idenix Pharmaceuticals Inc. (IDIX:US) rose 12 percent to $4.65 after the company said in a statement Nov.
 10 that its evaluation of its experimental hepatitis C drug, IDX184, found “no evidence of severe cardiac findings.”
 U.S. regulators had placed the medicine on clinical hold last August because of heart failure concerns.

 Vertex’s Incivek was approved last year, days after U.S. regulators approved a drug from Whitehouse Station, New Jersey- based Merck & Co.
 (MRK:US) They were the first medicines for hepatitis C to win Food and Drug Administration approval in almost a decade.